jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

         a_list.remove(2)
         self.assertEqual(a_list, [0, 1, 2, 3, 2])

-  From the test I see that teh `remove <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#more-on-lists>`_ :ref:`function<functions>` removes the first item when there is more than one of the same item in a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_
+  From the test I see that the `remove <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#more-on-lists>`_ :ref:`method<functions>` takes away the first item when there is more than one of the same item in a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_

 ----